 After the environment is serviced, you can monitor the status.
 The Servicing status field indicates the status of package application.

 Additionally, a progress indicator shows the number of steps that have been run, out of the total number of steps that are available.

 Successful package application

-- After the Service Engineering team has finished applying the request, you must close the request by clicking Close servicing request.
+After Microsoft has finished applying the request, you must close the request by clicking Close servicing request.

 - When you close a successful request, in the Edit work item details dialog box, set the Service request status field to Succeeded, and then click Submit.